What insurrection? Growing number in GOP downplay Jan. 6

-1 of17 FILE - In this Jan.
+1 of15 FILE - In this Jan.
 6, 2021, file photo, rioters try to break through a police barrier, at the Capitol in Washington.
 John Minchillo/AP Show More Show Less

-4 of17 FILE - In this Jan.
+4 of15 FILE - In this Jan.
 6, 2021, file photo, people shelter in the House chamber as rioters try to break into the House Chamber at the U.S. Capitol in Washington.
-Andrew Harnik/AP Show More Show Less 5 of17
+Andrew Harnik/AP Show More Show Less 5 of15

-9 of17 FILE - In this Jan.
+9 of15 FILE - In this Jan.
 6, 2021, file photo, police try to hold off supporters of then-President Donald Trump who tried to break through a police barrier, at the Capitol in Washington.
-Julio Cortez/AP Show More Show Less 10 of17
+Julio Cortez/AP Show More Show Less 10 of15

-12 of17 FILE - In this Jan.
+12 of15 FILE - In this Jan.
 6, 2021, file photo, rioters try to break through a police barrier at the Capitol in Washington.
 John Minchillo/AP Show More Show Less

-13 of17 FILE - In this Jan.
+13 of15 FILE - In this Jan.
 6, 2021, file photo, supporters of then-President Donald Trump are seen outside the Capitol in Washington.
 Jose Luis Magana/AP Show More Show Less

-14 of17 FILE - In this Jan.
+14 of15 FILE - In this Jan.
 6, 2021, file photo, supporters of then-President Donald Trump try to break through a police barrier, at the Capitol in Washington.
-John Minchillo/AP Show More Show Less 15 of17
+John Minchillo/AP Show More Show Less

-16 of17 FILE - In this Jan.
-6, 2021 file photo insurrectionists loyal to President Donald Trump try to open a door of the U.S. Capitol as they riot in Washington.
-With riot cases flooding into Washington’s federal court, the Justice Department is under pressure to quickly resolve the least serious cases.
-Jose Luis Magana/AP Show More Show Less

 WASHINGTON (AP) — What insurrection?